01183 218197

 They found that the original cost of the car hire £280 from Hertz in Malaga could be more than doubled to £632 by adding two additional drivers, one of whom was under 25, a car seat, sat nav and taking out Hertz' excess insurance to reduce the excess to nil.

 They found large variations in the pricing of extras between destination, even within the same company.
-A car seat from Hertz costs £38 in Nice but rises to £57 in Faro.
-That doesn't mean Nice will always be cheaper, a sat nav from Avis comes in at £50 for Faro but £97 in Nice.
+A car seat from Hertz cost £38 in Nice but rose to £57 in Faro.
+That doesn't mean Nice will always be cheaper, a sat nav from Avis came in at £50 for Faro but £97 in Nice.

 Sat nav functions are built into many smartphones these days, but do make sure you load the relevant maps before you leave the UK to avoid excessive data charges.
 Failing that, it could be worth buying a cheap new sat nav or taking your own with you rather than pay the hire company.